K3 Technology

 Microsoft 365 Security: What Most Businesses Miss

-• MFA everywhere.
-Not just admins — every single user.
+• MFA for users and admins.
 Multi-factor authentication is one of the most important Microsoft 365 controls and is available through Security Defaults or Conditional Access.

 • Disable legacy authentication.
 Old email protocols (POP3, IMAP, SMTP with basic auth) bypass MFA.
 Turn them off.